-- (a) Results of all samples collected from the distribution system during any month shall be free of total coliforms in 95 percent or more of the monthly samples. - (b) The Lead and Copper Rule requires that 90 percent of samples taken from drinking water taps in program homes must be below the action levels.
+- (a) Results of all samples collected from the distribution system during any month shall be free of total coliforms in 95 percent or more of the monthly samples. - (b) The Lead and Copper Rule requires that 90 percent of samples taken from drinking water taps in the program homes must be below the action levels.
+Monitoring is required every 3 years.
 In 2007, 59 homes participated in the monitoring program.
 No lead was detected in the samples collected.
+The next monitoring program is scheduled for 2010.